 Periodicals include America's Civil War, American Heritage, American Historical Review, American History, Archaeology, Aviation History, British Heritage, Chinese America: History & Perspectives, Civil War Times, Foreign Affairs, German History, History, History Review, History Today (back to January 1975), History: Reviews of New Books, Kansas History, Journal of American History, Manitoba History, Military History, Naval History, North Carolina Historical Review, Virginia Magazine of History & Biography, Wild West, World War II and more.

-“Contains practice tests, eBooks, and tutorials designed to help users succeed on academic or licensing tests such as TOEFL, GED, SAT, PRAXIS I and II, Also provides tutorials for Reading, Writing, Math, Science, Careers and Computer Skills - and much, much more.
+“Contains practice tests, eBooks, and tutorials designed to help users succeed on academic or licensing tests such as PRAXIS I and II, DAT, GMAT, GRE, MAT, MCAT, NCLEX RN, NCLEX PN and PCAT.
+Also provides tutorials for Reading, Writing, Math, Science, Careers and Computer Skills - and much, much more.
 You must create a personal account to use.
 (Grades K-College)”

 This site provides full text from over 490 periodicals from 1990 on all topics with additional indexing and abstracts to 554 magazines from 1984.
 Includes CIA World Factbook; and Essential Documents in American History.
 (Grades 9-12) (Ebsco)